edouardss/edss-hx711/README.md

 - I2C connection to Raspberry Pi
 - 3.3V power supply

+### IMU Sensor
+- MPU6050/MPU9250 sensor module
+- I2C connection to Raspberry Pi
+- 3.3V power supply

 ## Usage

-Both sensors implement the Viam sensor interface and can be used with the Viam SDK.
-The sensors return readings as dictionaries with appropriate units (kg for weight, Pa for pressure, m for altitude).
+All sensors implement the Viam sensor interface and can be used with the Viam SDK.
+The sensors return readings as dictionaries with appropriate units (kg for weight, Pa for pressure, m for altitude, m/s² for acceleration, rad/s for gyroscope).